crossplane/crossplane/docs/introduction/composition.md

 ```

 > Note that compositionSelector labels can form a shared language between the
-> infrastructure operators who define compositions and the application operators
+> platform builders who define compositions and their platform customers.
-> who require composite resources.
-Compositions could be labelled by zone, size,
+> Compositions could be labelled by zone, size, or purpose in order to allow
-> or purpose in order to allow application operators to request a class of
+> platform customers to request a class of composite resource by describing
-> composite resource by describing their needs such as "east coast, production".
+> their needs such as "east coast, production".

 Like composite resources, claims can be examined using `kubectl describe`.
+The
-The `Synced` and `Ready` conditions have the same meaning as the `MySQLInstance`
+`Ready` condition has the same meaning as the `MySQLInstance` above.
+The
-above.
-The "Resource Ref" indicates the name of the composite resource that was
+"Resource Ref" indicates the name of the composite resource that was either
-either explicitly required, or in the case of the below claim dynamically
+explicitly claimed, or in the case of the below claim dynamically provisioned.
-provisioned.

 ```console
 $ kubectl describe mysqlinstanceclaim.example.org example